cowboycodr/choam/README.md

 While Python is a simple langauge all-around, managing dependencies and publication aren't.
 However, Choam automates this, with easy configuration, and simple commands.

 > Choam, automating the nooks and crannies of Python.

-## Warning
-Choam is currently in beta.
-If you are not comfortable with this, then use a different dependency manager in the meantime like `poetry`.

 ## Installation

 `$ pip install choam`

 ## Snippets

 The most useful snippets of `Choam`

 > Note: Depending on your system's configurations, Choam might have to be prefixed with `$ python3 -m` like this, `$ python3 -m choam <COMMAND>`

 #### To create a new project

 `$ choam new <project_name>`

 #### To initialize a project in the current directory

 `$ choam init <optional: --adapt (adapts the current project to choam's standards)>`

 #### Add required dependency

 `$ choam add <dependency_name>`

 #### Install required dependencies of an existing project

 `$ choam install`

 #### Find all required dependencies and update `Choam.toml` accordingly

 `$ choam deps`

 #### Convert `Choam.toml` requirements to `requirements.txt`

 `$ choam reqs`

 #### Setup config files for publication to PyPi according to `Choam.toml`

 `$ choam setup`

 #### Start publication to PyPi

 `$ choam publish`

 #### Run project entrypoint

 `$ choam run <filepath_or_script> <optional: --file (to run files instead of scripts)>`

-___
+---

 ## `Choam.toml` quick start

 ```toml
 # Choam.toml
 [package]